knative/client/docs/cmd/kn_service_create.md

       --scale-utilization int             Percentage of concurrent requests utilization before scaling up. (default 70) --scale-window string               Duration to look back for making auto-scaling decisions.
 The service is scaled to zero if no request was received in during that time. (eg: 10s)
       --service-account string            Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
+      --tag strings                       Set tag (format: --tag revisionRef=tagName) where revisionRef can be a revision or '@latest' string representing latest ready revision.
+This flag can be specified multiple times.
       --target string                     Work on local directory instead of a remote cluster (experimental) --user int                          The user ID to run the container (e.g., 1001).
       --volume stringArray                Add a volume from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret: or sc:).
 Example: --volume myvolume=cm:myconfigmap or --volume myvolume=secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.